DexterInd/GoPiGo3/docs/source/api-basic/structure.rst

 Functions Short-List
 -------------------------------------

 Here's a short summary of the methods of all classes that are documented.
-We start off with a list of the methods/functions/methods of the :py:mod:`easygopigo3` and then we finish with another one for the :py:mod:`easysensors` module, so that we can visually separate one from another and thus make it more easy to search around.
+We start off with a couple of lists for the methods/functions/methods of the :py:mod:`easygopigo3` module and then we finish with another few for the :py:mod:`easysensors` module, so that we can create a visual distinction one from another and thus make it more easy to search around.

+"""""""""""""""""""""""""""""""""""""
+GoPiGo3 Movement
+"""""""""""""""""""""""""""""""""""""

 .. autosummary::
    easygopigo3.EasyGoPiGo3